belastingdienst/opr-paas/README.md

 ## Goal

-The PaaS operator delivers an opinionated 'Project as a Service' implementation where development teams can request a 'Project as a Service' by defining a PaaS resource.
+The Paas operator delivers an opinionated 'Project as a Service' implementation where development teams can request a 'Project as a Service' by defining a Paas resource.

-A PaaS resource is used by the operator as an input to create namespaces limited by Cluster Resource Quota's, granting groups permissions and (together with a clusterwide ArgoCD) creating capabilities such as:
+A Paas resource is used by the operator as an input to create namespaces limited by Cluster Resource Quota's, granting groups permissions and (together with a clusterwide ArgoCD) creating capabilities such as:

-- a PaaS specific deployment of ArgoCD (continuous deployment);
+- a Paas specific deployment of ArgoCD (continuous deployment);
 - Tekton (continuous integration);
 - Grafana (observability); and
 - KeyCloak (Application level Single Sign On);

-A PaaS is all a team needs to hit the ground running.
+A Paas is all a team needs to hit the ground running.

 ## Quickstart